AraBlocks/RFCs/README.md

 * Fork the RFC repo http://github.com/AraBlocks/rfcs
 * Copy `0000-template.md` to `text/0000-my-feature.md` (where
 'my-feature' is descriptive.
 Don't assign an RFC number yet).
+If the `text` directory does not exist, please create it prior to copying.
 * Fill in the RFC.
 Put care into the details: **RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or